smhg/sepa-qr-php/README.md

 ### setIban($iban)
 Set the AT-20 account number of the beneficiary.
 Only IBAN is allowed.

+### setCurrency($currency = 'EUR')
+Set the AT-04 currency of the credit transfer.

 ### setAmount($amount)
 Set the AT-04 amount of the credit transfer.
-Currently (?) only amounts in Euro are allowed.

 ### setPurpose($purpose)
 Set the AT-44 purpose of the credit transfer.